gustavolopess/PushCampaignSystem/README.md

 any campaign.
 If it is registered, the publisher sends to [NATS streaming server](https://github.com/nats-io/nats-streaming-server) a message with `visit_id`, `provider`, `push_message` and `device_id`.
 If it is not registered, the publisher sends a message with `visit_id` and the flag `has_campaign` set to false to indicate that the `place_id` does not belong to any campaign.
+After send visit to NATS, the publisher insert it on MongoDB to keep track of already processed visits.
 The Golang struct of the message that can be sent to NATS is defined below:
 ```go
 type NatsMessage struct {
     VisitId             int64   `json:"visit_id"`